COVELYA GROUP LIMITED – MODERN SLAVERY STATEMENT

-As a group of companies formed in 2020 this is a key area of focus and in order to support the group approach, we had planned to co-ordinate a risk assessment of modern slavery across the Group during 2020.
-This was not completed during 2020 however investment was made in a tool that will improve facilitation of risk assessments completion during 2021 and compliance throughout the programme.
-This is be supported by a group wide approach to ethical policies and guidelines including whistleblowing, code of conduct, code of ethics and Modern Slavery.
+This is a key area of focus and in order to support the group approach, we completed Modern Slavery risk assessments across the Group.
+This is supported by a group wide approach to ethical policies and guidelines including whistleblowing, code of conduct, code of ethics and Modern Slavery.

 We provide training to selected groups of employees that are involved in supply chain activities, to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, such that all our companies located in the United Kingdom now include annual training in their training programs.

 As Chief Executive Officer, I will continue to lead this important agenda for the Covelya Group and will report annually on the steps that we have taken and will be taking to prevent modern slavery.

-A copy of this Statement is available on the Company’s website at covelya.com and, at the Gov.UK Modern Slavery Statement Registry.
+A copy of this Statement is available on the Company’s website at www.covelya.com and, at the Gov.UK Modern Slavery Statement Registry.